Zokol/temp_server/README.md

 	- "15 12  * * 0" = every sunday at 12:15
 	- "15 12  * */2 *" = every other month, each day at 12:15
 * 4. That's it, you can run the runme.sh to check that everything works and that the graphs are updated.
-* 5. When everything works, you can flush the old databases with sampledata.
-Just remove the existing rrd-files and run create_db.sh and create_alarm_db.sh.
+* 5. When everything works, you can replace the sample databases.
+Just remove the existing rrd-files and run create_db.sh and create_alarm_db.sh